structurely/ecs-autoscale/README.md

 celery worker based on the number of waiting tasks (which is given by the number of `ready` messages on the RabbitMQ instance).

+We can get the CPU utilization of the web server directly from CloudWatch, but in order to get the number of queued messages in the RabbitMQ instance, we will need to make an HTTP GET request to the api of the queue.

+> To learn more about the RabbitMQ API, see [https://cdn.rawgit.com/rabbitmq/rabbitmq-management/v3.7.2/priv/www/api/index.html](https://cdn.rawgit.com/rabbitmq/rabbitmq-management/v3.7.2/priv/www/api/index.html).

 **Step 1: Define the cluster scaling requirements**

 We create a YAML file `./python-lambda/clusters/my_cluster.yml`.